norswap/autumn/doc/A6-left-recursion-associativity.md

 <h6 id="footnote2" display=none;></h6>

-(*2) It is not actually required to distinguish the operator and the right-hand side — the operator can be folded into the right-hand side without less of generality.
-Nevertheless, since binary operators is a disproportionally common use case, we do separate it in the combinator in order to make uses of the combinator terser and more elegant.
+(*2) It is not actually required to distinguish the operator and the right-hand side — the operator can be folded into the right-hand side without loss of generality.
+Nevertheless, since binary operators are a disproportionally common use case, we do separate it in the combinator in order to make uses of the combinator terser and more elegant.
 If the operator is not required, an [`empty`] combinator can be used there.